MicrosoftDocs/dataexplorer-docs/kusto/management/show-database.md

 Returns a table showing the properties of the context database.

+:::moniker range="azure-data-explorer"
+To return a table in which every record corresponds to a database in the cluster that the user has access to, see [`.show databases`](show-databases.md).
+:::moniker-end

+:::moniker range="microsoft-fabric"
-To return a table in which every record corresponds to a database in the environment that the user has access to, see [`.show databases`](show-databases.md).
+To return a table in which every record corresponds to a database in the eventhouse that the user has access to, see [`.show databases`](show-databases.md).
+:::moniker-end

 ## Permissions